chandan181singh/special-giggle/README.md

 * User can view his all the previous complaints with date and time in the dashborad

-* User  update their complains and can delete the complaints
+* User  edit/delete the complaints

 * User can check the status of their Complaints, either it is underprocess, reviewed or completed